ggerganov/llama.cpp/CONTRIBUTING.md

 - Avoid adding third-party dependencies, extra files, extra headers, etc.
 - Always consider cross-compatibility with other operating systems and architectures
 - Avoid fancy-looking modern STL constructs, use basic `for` loops, avoid templates, keep it simple
-- There are no strict rules for the code style, but try to follow the patterns in the code (indentation, spaces, etc.).
-Vertical alignment makes things more readable and easier to batch edit
+- Vertical alignment makes things more readable and easier to batch edit
 - Clean-up any trailing whitespaces, use 4 spaces for indentation, brackets on the same line, `void * ptr`, `int & a`
 - Use sized integer types in the public API
-- Follow the existing code style, in case of doubt use `clang-format` to format the added code
 - Declare structs with `struct x {}` instead of `typedef struct x {} x`
     - In C++ code omit the `struct` keyword whenever it is not necessary
     > [!NOTE]
     > This guideline is yet to be applied to the `llama.cpp` codebase.
 New code should follow this guideline.
 - Tensors store data in row-major order.
 We refer to dimension 0 as columns, 1 as rows, 2 as matrices
 - Matrix multiplication is unconventional: [`C = ggml_mul_mat(ctx, A, B)`](https://github.com/ggerganov/llama.cpp/blob/880e352277fc017df4d5794f0c21c44e1eae2b84/ggml.h#L1058-L1064) means $C^T = A B^T \Leftrightarrow C = B A^T.$
+- Try to follow the existing patterns in the code (indentation, spaces, etc.).
+In case of doubt use `clang-format` to format the added code

 ![matmul](media/matmul.png)